Online Learning of Whittle Indices for Restless Bandits with Non-Stationary Transition Kernels: Introduction

-{\bf Offline Whittle Index Policy for RMABs:} Whittle's seminal work \cite{whittle1988restless} introduced a heuristic policy for the infinite-horizon RMAB problem, known as the Whittle index policy.
-This policy relies on establishing a special mathematical property called \textit{indexability} for each arm and then deriving functions called index functions that map states to how valuable it would be to activate an arm at that state.
-Running the policy simply requires activating the $M$ bandits with the highest Whittle indices out of the $N$ bandits at each decision time.
-The Whittle index achieves asymptotic optimality \cite{weber1990index,verloop2016asymptotically} when the indexability condition \cite{whittle1988restless, akbarzadeh2019restless} is satisfied.
-Motivated by Whittle's work, many subsequent works have applied the Whittle index framework to different resource allocation problems \cite{NIPS2015_6d70cb65, Tripathi2019, shishertimely, le2008multi, meshram2018whittle, Kadota2018, Kadota2019, ornee2023whittle} by modeling them as RMABs.
+As discussed, Whittle's seminal work \cite{whittle1988restless} introduced a heuristic policy for the infinite-horizon RMAB problem, known as the Whittle index policy.
+Many subsequent works have applied the Whittle index framework to different resource allocation problems \cite{NIPS2015_6d70cb65, Tripathi2019, shishertimely, le2008multi, meshram2018whittle, Kadota2018, Kadota2019, ornee2023whittle} by modeling them as RMABs.